snapcrafters/ci/update-snap/updatesnap/README.md

 # updatesnap

-A simple script that checks a snapcraft yaml file and shows possible new versions for each part
+A simple script that checks a snapcraft yaml file and shows possible new versions for each part.
+It can be used either locally, and as a CI part.

-## Installing
+## Local install

 Just run: